isomerpages/moe-lakesidepri/_for-parents/General Information.md

 <details>
 <summary><b>4.
 VISITORS TO SCHOOLS</b></summary>
 <br>
-4.1 For the safety of our students, all visitors MUST collect a Visitor’s Pass from the security post and report to the General Office.<br>
+4.1 For the safety of our students, all visitors MUST collect a Visitor’s Pass from the security post and report to the General Office.<br><br>
-4.2 Parents/Guardians dropping off or fetching their children should wait at the Parents’ Waiting Area.<br>
+4.2 Parents/Guardians dropping off or fetching their children should wait at the Parents’ Waiting Area.<br><br>
 4.3 Parents may email their child’s teacher and make an appointment for a meeting.
 Parents may also email any feedback to lakeside_ps@moe.edu.sg.
 More contact information is available <a style="text-decoration: none" href="https://lakesidepri.moe.edu.sg/our-people/teaching-staff">here</a>.</details>
 <br>
 <details>